You Fancy Me Mad

 No, not at all.

-Adam looks paranoid, too.
+Adam looks paranoid like me.
 I wonder if he’s also insane.
 As the line progresses, we pass under an arbor strewn with dim lightbulbs, cobwebs, and small hanging pumpkins.
 In the eerie light thrown over him, I can see Adam more clearly.
 He’s slightly shorter in stature, bespectacled, folding the leathery arms of his jacket, and tottering side to side.
 He's quite handsome and looks like he could be a secret agent in the Kingsman series.
 I don’t know him at all.
 He’s Megan's old high school friend, the quiet type I can identify with.
-He’s the lone wolf who runs by his own playbook, and it takes a lot for him to smile, like it’s against his religion.
-Maybe he’s the quiet madman who hordes handkerchiefs and mutters, “Banana” to himself at Home Depot.
+He’s the lone wolf who runs by his own playbook, and it takes a lot for him to smile like it’s against his religion.
+Maybe he’s the quiet madman who hordes handkerchiefs and mutters “Banana” to himself at Home Depot.